OCA/bank-payment/bank_statement_import_payment_fix/README.rst

 Module name
 ===========

-This module was written to extend the functionality of ...
+This module was written to extend the functionality of importing payments as bank statement lines.
+It invert values of "communication" and "reference" fields

 Installation
 ============

 To install this module, you need to:

-* ...
+* install it

 Configuration
 =============

 To configure this module, you need to:

-* ...
+* nothing

 Usage
 =====

 To use this module, you need to:

-* ...
+* nothing

 For further information, please visit: